ersheff/interdependent-series/Hydrokardia/setup.md

 ### **Software Requirements**
-- Max 8, which can be downloaded from [Cycling 74's website](https://cycling74.com) (Performance of *Hydrokardia* does not require a license for Max and can be performed without authorizing the software).
+- Max 8, which can be downloaded from [Cycling 74's website](https://cycling74.com) (Performance of *Hydrokardia* does not require a license for Max and can be performed without authorizing the software)
 - [TouchOSC](https://hexler.net), a $5 mobile app
 - TouchOSC Bridge is recommended but not required